sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 ## Part 3 - Testing Dbt

 Back in unit 2.5, we configured some simple tests in dbt to check for _null values_, _uniqueness_ and _foreign key constraints_.
-We have ported the dbt project `liquor_sales` from unit 2.5 to this unit.
-You can find the tests in the `schema.yml` files under `/models`.
+We have copied the dbt project `liquor_sales` from unit 2.5 to this unit.
+You can find the tests in the `schema.yml` files in the `/models` directory.

 However, the built-in tests are limited in scope and functionality.
 We can expand on the tests using `dbt_utils`- a utility macros package for dbt and `dbt-expectations`- an extension package for dbt inspired by Great Expectations to write more comprehensive tests.

-### Installing and Configuring dbt_utils
+### Installing and Configuring `dbt_utils`

 First, activate the conda environment.